goessner/microjam/docs/installationGuide.md

   "category": ["math"]
 ---

-# Creating and Authoring Web Pages with &mu;jam
+# Creating Serverless Web Pages

-This is an installation guide for **&mu;jam**, which is an extension to *Visual Studio Code*.
+This is an installation guide for **&mu;jam**, an extension to [*Visual Studio Code*](https://code.visualstudio.com/).
 VS Code is a powerful and heavily used open source editor from Microsoft available on Linux, Mac and Windows platforms.
 The most important feature in this context of website creation and authoring is *VS Code being a highly sophisticated Markdown Editor*.

-So in using this installation guide we need only few prerequisites ...
+So in using this installation guide we need only few prerequisites.

 * VS Code installed.
 You can download it from [here](https://code.visualstudio.com/download).
 * Install **&mu;jam** ... (todo)